ory/docs/docs/security-compliance/compliance-and-certifications.md

 confidentiality and integrity of your data.
 Our internal security team is dedicated to ensuring that Ory maintains the highest standards of data protection.

-## SOC 2 Typpe II
+## SOC 2 Type 2

-Ory is SOC 2 Type II certified.
-SOC 2 Type 2 is a framework for assessing the security, availability, processing integrity, confidentiality, and privacy of data in service organizations.
+Ory is SOC 2 Type 2 certified.
+SOC 2 is a framework for assessing the security, availability, processing integrity, confidentiality, and privacy of data in service organizations.
 It is not a standard but a certification that demonstrates that an organization's internal controls and processes meet specific criteria.
 The Type II designation indicates that an independent auditor has evaluated and tested these controls over a period of time (typically three months to a year) to ensure they are